enkidevs/curriculum/mongodb/intro/query-operators/query-collection-2.md

 ---
 ## Content

-Last insight we learned how to query documents and use the `$in` and `$or` operators.
+In the previous insight we learned how we can query categorical data[1] using the `$or` and `$in` operators.

-While in the previous insight we learned about the `$or` and `$in` operators which help us query categorical data, in this insight we introduce operators that help us query discrete data by specifying value ranges[1].
+In this insight we introduce operators that help us query discrete data by specifying value ranges.

 These operators are:
 - `$lt` means less than the specified value (`<` is the mathematical counterpart)
 - `$lte` means less than or equal to the specified value (`<=` is the mathematical counterpart)
 - `$gt` means greater than the specified value (`>` is the mathematical counterpart)